 It sounds a little odd to feed eggs to parrots.
-After all, parrots are birds and they lay eggs to procreate.
-But it really isn’t at all unusual for birds in the wild to eat other species’ eggs.
+After all, parrots are birds and they lay eggs to procreate, but it really isn’t at all unusual for birds in the wild to eat other species’ eggs.
 Eggs are a completely natural food and are good for your birds—they have no carbohydrates and no sugar—but, as with anything, moderation is key to a healthy flock.

 Wild Animals and Eggs

 Crows are notorious egg thieves and how they consume a wild egg is pretty interesting.
 They make a small hole in the shell by piercing the shell with their beaks on one end or on the side.
 They then insert their upper beak into the egg and lift it up so the contents are drained into his beak.

 Gulls are known to eat eggs as well and they don’t even bother trying to fly off with it.
 They simply settle in on the nest where they found the egg and eat it right there.

 Eggs are a powerful food that feeds the brains of these sharp creatures.
 It takes a certain amount of intelligence to survive in the wild, so a meal from an egg is a good choice.
 Egg yolks contain choline which is a serious brain food because it makes rapid thinking far easier by speeding up the relay signals in the brain.
 The choline found in eggs also aid liver function and transferring and distributing nutrients throughout the body where it is needed.

 The eggshell is an excellent source of calcium which is sparse in the wild.
 This calcium is valuable to a bird because a female is going to need it if she lay eggs of her own.
 The calcium she consumes helps form a stronger shell for those eggs she wants to lay.
 She has to seek it out any way she can and eggs are a pretty easy way to get it.
 That egg isn’t her egg so she really doesn’t care about it.
 All that wild bird cares about is feeding herself and laying healthy eggs with strong shells.